-- An in-depth analysis of the 2016 U.S. Presidential debates, including computational analysis of audio features, video features, linguistic features, and reaction from social media (i.e., Twitter).
+- An in-depth analysis of the 2016 and 2020 U.S. Presidential debates, including computational analysis of audio features, video features, linguistic features, and reaction from social media (i.e., Twitter).

 This project focuses on Russian disinformation efforts in digital communication from 2013 to present day.
 Ongoing work includes analyzing the popularity of IRA-linked accounts on Twitter during and after the 2016 U.S. Presidential Election, comparing tweets written by IRA accounts in English and Russian, and analyzing tweets written by IRA accounts during Euromaidan.

 One of their paper won the Political Communication Interest Group’s Top Paper Award at the 2018 Association for Education in Journalism and Mass Communication (AEJMC) annual conference.

 Doroshenko, L. & Lukito, J. (2019).
 Trollfare: Russia’s disinformation campaign during military conflict in Ukraine.
 Paper submitted to the 2019 Association for Education in Journalism and Mass Communication (AEJMC) Conference.

 Zhang, Y., Lukito, J., Su, M.-S., Suk, J., Xia, Y., Kim, S. J., & Wells, C. (2019).
 Beyond Disinformation: How Polarized Media and Publics Amplified Russian IRA Operatives’ Influence in the 2016 US Election Cycle.
 Paper submitted to the 2019 AEJMC Conference.